Posts

 Image

-HISTORY There was no history on the field or for the team online, and little history is available at the field, either.
+There was no history available on the field or for the team online, and little history is also available at the field.
 So, I went to the City of Hampton and drove the streets to get a feel for the town.
-I have driven past many times but have yet to go into the City.
+I have driven past many times, but have yet to go into the City.
 I found an emblem that the Hampton Cardinals were established in 1936.
 I unsuccessfully tried looking for something on Harold Doffing, but I assume he must be a descendant of M. Doffing, whose name is on the existing building below.
 M. Doffing building - 1897 The first settler to claim land in the area now known as Hampton was John M. Bell in the fall of 1854.
 The Bell family quickly made a home for themselves in Hampton Township.
-Later on, in 1854, Stephen D. Bell, brother of John Bell, toured the area and later moved his family to the Township.
-Other area settlers included German immigrants such as Conrad, Peter, Nicholas Doffing, John J. Fox, Joseph S...
+Later, in 1854, Stephen D. Bell, brother of John Bell, toured the area and subsequently moved his family to the Township.
+Other area settlers included German immigrants such as Conrad, Peter, Nicholas Doffing, John J. Fox, Joseph Stumpf...

 Image

-HISTORY Shattuck Baseball Team 1886 Faribault, MN, has a long baseball tradition, with the popularity of the Shattuck High School team.
+Shattuck Baseball Team 1886 Faribault, MN, has a long-standing baseball tradition, largely due to the popularity of the Shattuck High School team.
 After the Great Depression, townball excitement commenced.
 Hadley P. Bell was Faribault’s mayor, and he and the city council voted to purchase 40 acres of the George Caron Farm located just south of the Rice County Fairgrounds for a public park.
 The public, however, was none too pleased.
-Still battling through the Great Depression, the citizenry took affront to the purchase, and in the next election, every council member except Maypor Bell and one council member was defeated.
-But Alexander Faribault Park survived and was constructed.
+Still battling through the Great Depression, the citizenry took affront to the purchase, and in the next election, every council member except Mayor Bell and one council member was defeated.
+However, Alexander Faribault Park was constructed and survived.
 Driveways were constructed, picnic benches and tables were installed, and playground equipment was purchased.
-Bell Field State Tournament 1969 The city was funding the field—to be constructed in the Northwest corner of the park—with liquor and cigarette taxes.
-The ligh...
+Bell Field State Tournament 1969 The city was funding the field's construction in the Northwest corner of the park with liquor and cigarette taxes.
+The ...